-The objective of the Maurice River dredging project and beneficial use of dredged material is to maintain channel depths for navigation safety while restoring flooded wetland areas to reestablish intertidal mudflats and salt marsh vegetation where open shallow water areas currently exist.
+The objective of the Maurice River dredging project and beneficial use of dredged material is to maintain channel depths for navigation safety while enriching flooded wetland areas to increase the resiliency of intertidal mudflats and low marsh vegetation.
 The Heislerville WMA provides valuable remote saltmarsh habitat for wildlife and flood water attenuation.
 Vibrant saltmarshes provide a first-line defense to the Heislerville dike and wildlife impoundments during storms.
-Healthy saltmarshes in the Maurice River Cove vicinity are in need of a supplemental sediment source to re-establish the ecological services that they provide (Schuster and Doerr, 2015).
+Healthy saltmarshes in the Maurice River Cove vicinity are in need of a supplemental sediment source to enhance the ecological services that they provide (Schuster and Doerr, 2015).

 The Maurice River dredging project aligns with the objectives of the Delaware Estuary Regional Sediment Management Plan (RSMP Workgroup, 2013) which provides a comprehensive master plan that addresses the economic benefits and long-term needs of sediment quality, sediment quantity, dredged material management and beneficial use within the Delaware Estuary.
+The Philadelphia District USACE has been participating in the national Regional Sediment Management (RSM) and Engineering with Nature (EWN) Programs with considerable lessons learned and developed for navigation dredging and placement activities in New Jersey, especially since Superstorm Sandy in 2012.
+Navigation managers from the Philadelphia District continue to partner with USACE's Engineer Research and Development Center (ERDC), the State of New Jersey, various stakeholders, and the dredging industry to utilize EWN and RSM strategies in an innovative regional approach to restore navigation as well as enhance coastal resilience.

-The Philadelphia District USACE has been participating in the national Regional Sediment Management (RSM) and Engineering with Nature (EWN) Programs with considerable lessons learned developed for navigation dredging and placement activities in New Jersey, especially since Superstorm Sandy in 2012.
-Navigation managers from the Philadelphia District continue to partner with USACE's ERDC, the State of New Jersey, various stakeholders, and the dredging industry to utilize EWN and RSM strategies in an innovative regional approach to restore navigation as well as enhance coastal resilience.
-Over the last decade, beneficial use placements involving shoreline stabilization and marsh restoration have significantly increased in our region, helping to advance practices and policies that keep dredged material in the natural sediment system.
+Over the last decade, beneficial use placements involving shoreline stabilization and marsh restoration have significantly increased in the region, helping to advance practices and policies that keep dredged material in the natural sediment system.